Original music

 Enjoy these original songs and instrumental tunes!
 Please let me know what you think, and if you’re interested in performing any of them.

-All of these compositions are published by Buffalo Bridge Music (ASCAP).
+All of my compositions are published by Buffalo Bridge Music (ASCAP).

 Hallmark Movie Marathon (vocal, 2023): collaboration with the fine lyricists David Graham and Vaughan Ray Daniel